adventcavalier/google-photos-upload/README.md

-# Google Photos Upload Container
+# Google Photos Upload

-This Docker container allows you to upload photos to Google Photos from a local directory.
+A Python tool for uploading photos to Google Photos with automatic album organization based on directory structure.

 ## Prerequisites

-1. Docker installed on your system
+1. Python 3.7 or higher
 2. Google Photos API credentials (`client_id.json`)
 3. A directory containing photos to upload